smyrman/blog/2021-09-v2-for-generics/2-sync-v2.md

 func Swap[T Atomic](addr *T, new T) (old T)
 ```

 I say perhaps, because the devil here is in the detail.
 None of these functions are _actually_ implemented in the `sync/atomic` package, but rather in the internal portions of the Go runtime, and we do need them to be _fast_.
-Therefore we don't want to do no explicit type-switching in Go here in order to determine which runtime method to call; instead, we need this to be solved _compile-time_.
+Therefore we don't want to depend on explicit type-switching in Go -- which would include a potenitally expensive branch condition -- to determine which runtime method to call; instead, we need this to be solved _compile-time_.

-In the current sync atomic package, we _refer_ to the implementation using the Go assembly syntax in a file called `asm.s`.
-If this is to _work_, then the assembly syntax itself must be extended to support type parameterization values.
+In the current sync atomic package, we _refer_ to the runtime implementation using the Go assembly syntax in a file called `asm.s`.
+If the generic interface for this function is to _work_, then the assembly syntax itself must be extended to support type parameterization values in the function names.
 E.g.:

 ```asm
 TEXT ·Swap[int32](SB),NOSPLIT,$0